DeiC-HPC/BitBulldozersLab/docker_builds/README.md

 # Backlog & Questions
 - GROMACS or similar? https://www.gromacs.org/tutorial_webinar.html
 - Speed tests for pytorch
+  - real world Pytorch examples would be good
 - MPICH with slurm for more options?
 - Can we do better than 25GB/s?
   - Maybe through some slurm configs to select NICs?
+- are the pure RCCL tests necessary?
+- Do we need to do internode testing?

 ***
 ***